-Alternatively, if you require workers more quickly or do not wish to become an AE, there are labour hire companies across Australia that are registered as AEs that can be contacted to recruit PALM scheme workers on your behalf.
-While labour hire companies tend to focus on recruiting larger cohorts, they may be able to assist with your recruitment.
-You will need to negotiate payment arrangements with the relevant labour hire company.
+Alternatively, for businesses who require workers more quickly or do not wish to become a PALM scheme employer, there are labour hire companies approved under the scheme that can be contacted to recruit PALM scheme workers on your behalf.
+While labour hire companies tend to focus on recruiting larger cohorts, they may be able to assist with recruitment.
+Businesses will need to negotiate payment arrangements with the relevant labour hire company.

-Click here for a full list of PALM scheme employers, including labour hire companies.
+The PALM scheme website contains a list of PALM scheme employers, including labour hire companies.